Syllabus

 Attendance

 Attendance at lectures is mandatory.
-You are permitted 4 absences for the semester which are automatically applied and can be used for any reason.
+You are required to go to at least 15/20 lectures this semester to receive a P in this course.
+This allows 5 absences to be taken for any reason.
+Please don't email us about excusing these absences.
 If you exceed this limit, it may result in an NP or in exceptional circumstances, an incomplete.
 Our curriculum moves fairly quickly in order to cover everything you need in order to become a full-fledged developer, so it's imperative that you stay up-to-date with each lesson.
+If you do need an excused absence after exhausting your 5, please either private message us on Ed or email us at the email at the top of this syllabus to do so.

 Vitamins

-Vitamins are short bite-sized problems designed let you practice the lectures material.
+Vitamins are short bite-sized assignments designed let you practice the lecture material.
 We encourage you to work on the homework problems in small groups, but each student is required to turn in a solution that they have written themselves.

 Projects